New policies to remove DSA and region from kidney and pancreas allocation now in effect. Learn more.

 Summary of policy changes

-- These changes will remove DSA and region as units of allocation in pancreas policy.
-Allocation will instead have a first unit of a 250 nautical mile (NM) fixed-distance circle, with the donor hospital at its center.
+- These changes remove DSA and region as units of allocation in pancreas policy.
+Allocation instead has a first unit of a 250 nautical mile (NM) fixed-distance circle, with the donor hospital at its center.
 View a map visualization of donor hospitals within 250NM of transplant centers.